Scoobi-doge/Scoobi-doge.github.io/TWERK-CHALLENGE.md

 **Submission process:** You should send us your twerk video by private message or by posting it on your social profile, when your application is ready.

 **Your submission should contain the following:**
+1. You twerking and saying at least one time Scoobi or Scoobi Doge (Counterfeit verification)
-1. Video of your twerk on one of the SCooBi song (min 15s)
+2. Video of your twerk on one of the SCooBi song (min 15s)
+3. Be sure to follow us on Twitter, Telegram and Tik Tok 👉 @scoobidoge
+4. Tag us into the description of your video and add the hashtag #SCooBiTwerkChallenge

 **Prize pool - 21M $SCooBi in total**
 - 1st place • 8M $SCooBi